-- Watch the wildlife: as part of the Great Florida Birding and Wildlife Trail, Babcock/Webb is home to red-cockaded woodpeckers, the northern bobwhite, cottontail rabbits, gray squirrels, white-tailed deer and feral hogs.
+Watch the wildlife: as part of the Great Florida Birding and Wildlife Trail, Babcock/Webb is home to red-cockaded woodpeckers, the northern bobwhite, cottontail rabbits, gray squirrels, white-tailed deer and feral hogs.
 If birding is a favorite pastime, keep in mind that the pine flatwoods and freshwater marshes provide optimal opportunities for capturing glimpses of migratory birds during the fall and spring months.
 Print a copy of the Babcock-Webb eBird Field Checklist before you go, and take a good pair of binoculars.

-- Pack your camping gear: if you want to explore the natural beauty of this WMA over the course of a weekend, it's easy to reserve one of the primitive camping sites for overnight stays.
+Pack your camping gear: if you want to explore the natural beauty of this area over the course of a weekend, it's easy to reserve one of the primitive camping sites for overnight stays.
 The campground is open every weekend from 5 pm Friday to 9 pm Sunday; as well as on Memorial Day, Independence Day, Martin Luther King Jr. Day and Labor Day.
 Make a campsite reservation by emailing BabcockWebbWMAcamping@MyFWC.com.

-- Explore like a cracker cowboy: the named and numbered roads winding through a variety of scenic habitats are open all year to equestrians.
+Give your horse some exercise and explore like a cracker cowboy: the named and numbered roads winding through a variety of scenic habitats are open all year to equestrians.
 There is a site for organized groups at the Field Trial Area, and you can reserve picnic shelters, grills, and horse stables by calling the area office at 863.648.3200.

 Now that you know about all of the ways you can spend time outdoors on a visit Babcock/Webb, pick a day or two and head on over!